Senior-Caucus/SC-App-Technical-Component/README.md

 To make changes in your own version, please fork this project, and when you are done make a pull request to this dir!
 Thank you.

+Make sure to add your Anonymous Application ID to this file.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started